prof3ssorSt3v3/mad9011/docs/modules/week10/svg.md

 </svg>
 ```

-In the above example the pattern isn’t really a pattern, but instead a large image texture I want to apply to the text.
+In the above example the pattern isn’t really a pattern, but instead a large image texture applied to the text.

 ```xml